inviplay/api-docs/source/includes/_event.md

 }
 ```

-Endpoint to sign up or signout an user to one or more dates of one event
+Endpoint to sign up or signout a user to one or more dates of one event
 ### HTTP Request

 `POST https://api.inviplay.nl/event/{{eventId}}/user`